Sleep-talking: Causes

-Polysomnography (sleep recording) shows that episodes of sleep talking that can occur in any stage of sleep.
+Polysomnography (sleep recording) shows that episodes of sleep talking can occur in any stage of sleep.

 Stress can also cause sleep talking.
 In one study, about 30% of people who had PTSD (post-traumatic stress disorder) talk in their sleep.
-A 1990 study showed that Vietnam War veterans having PTSD report talking more in their sleep than in people without PTSD.
+A 1990 study showed that Vietnam War veterans having PTSD report talking more in their sleep than do people without PTSD.

 Sleep-talking can also be caused by depression, sleep deprivation, day-time drowsiness, alcohol, and fever.
 It often occurs in association with other sleep disorders such as confusional arousals, sleep apnea, and REM sleep behavior disorder.
 In rare cases, adult-onset sleep-talking is linked with a psychiatric disorder or nocturnal seizure.

 Prevalence

 Sleep-talking is very common and is reported in 50% of young children at least once a year.
 A large percentage of people progressively sleep-talk less often after the age of 25.
 A sizable proportion of people without any episode during their childhood begin to sleep-talk in adult life.
 Sleep-talking may be hereditary.

 In a study reporting the prevalence of sleep-talking in childhood, the authors reported that the frequency of sleep-talking differs between children.
 About half of the children have sleep-talking episodes at least once a year, but less than 10% of children present sleep-talking every night, whereas 20% to 25% talk in their sleep at least once a week.
 In addition, they did not find any difference between gender or socioeconomic class.

 However, valid estimation of the prevalence of this phenomenon is difficult as the sleep-talker either does not remember or are not aware of their sleep-talking.
 The same uncertainty exists concerning the age of onset because early occurrences may have escaped notice.
 Thus, there are disparate results regarding its prevalence in the literature.